Calavoow/BringMeTo/README.md

 * systems

-Please have a look at the [website source](src/main/scala/eu/calavoow/bringmeto/BringMeToServlet.scala), especially the implementation of `/routeItem` where the api library is used most extensively.
+Please have a look at the [website source](src/main/scala/eu/calavoow/bringmeto/BringMeToServlet.scala), and especially the implementation of `/routeItem` where the api library is used most extensively.

 ## Build & Run
 First set download [feather-crest](https://github.com/Calavoow/feather-crest) (refer to that page for more details)